-^{} This page was dynamically generated by Analog Devices, Inc. and inserted into this data sheet.
-Note: Dynamic changes to the content on this page does not constitute a change to the revision number of the product data sheet.
-This content may be frequently modified.
+This page is dynamically generated by Analog Devices, Inc., and inserted into this data sheet.
+A dynamic change to the content on this page will not trigger a change to either the revision number or the content of the product data sheet.
+This dynamic page may be frequently modified.